BetterCallHoang/BetterCallHoang/README.md

 ---

 ⚡ **Interests:**
-- Embedded systems & firmware development
+- Embedded systems & firmware development: had experiences in design and implement motor control system, on-board battery charger.
-- Control techniques & automation
+- Control techniques & automation: PID controller fan😂.
-- Power electronics & renewable energy
+- Power electronics & renewable energy: DC/AC and DC/DC.

 ---

 🤖 **Experiences:**
-- Embedded C
+- C: I use C mostly for embedded programming on MCUs from companies like TI, ST, Toshiba, etc.
-- Matlab
+- Matlab: I use Matlab to calculate and process the datas.
-- Python
+- Python: The same with Matlab but more flexible😁
-- Kicad
+- Kicad: Use to make my custom boards, and I'm still learning it.
 ---

 🎯 **Goals:**